djseogud/task-5-presentation/clown-a-crown.md

 # Why?

-* As a young and ambitious supertar, the NBA is a once in a lifetime opportunity to etch his legacy into hardwood forever.
+# As a young and ambitious supertar, the NBA is a once in a lifetime opportunity to etch his legacy into hardwood forever.
-* He resents being the little brother and the wins weren't worth the "James sauce"
+#  He resents being the little brother
-* Only following in big brother's footsteps: James is the prototype signee
+#  His chance to return the favor and make his own power-move
-* His chance to return the favor and make a power-move that
+# Mamba mentality

-# Where to?
+Just like how Kobe left Shaq